How To Record Audio Of Your Yoga Classes: My Top 10 Tips

-My mother has been a yoga teacher for over 20 years.
+My mum has been a yoga teacher for over 20 years.

-That’s four pretty nifty reasons to give it go.
+That’s four nifty reasons to give it go.

-“Will recording my yoga classes help me drive more students to my classes?”
+“Will recording my yoga classes help me attract more students to my classes?”

 So to recap…

-Not only will you drive more students to your classes by having “audios of your yoga classes” on SelfGrowthSeeds.com, you’ll also attract more lifetime students.
-I was a business consultant for 15 years before becoming a full-time yoga teacher.
+I was a business consultant for many years before becoming a full-time yoga teacher.
 Would you like to know the quickest, easiest and most efficient way to build a sustainable, profitable yoga business?
-Clients used to pay me £150 an hour for this advice.

 Most yoga teachers think “marketing” is all about attracting new customers (prospecting).